pdbesse/README-Generator/README.md

 This app requires node.js to be installed.
 For download and installation instructions, please see [nodejs.org](https://nodejs.org/en/download/).

 This app also requires Inquirer to be installed.
 To do this, open the terminal and navigate to the extracted folder.
-Open terminal in the folder and enter
+Open terminal in the folder and enter:
 ```
-npm i inquirer@8.2.4
+npm install
 ```
-After inquirer has installed, enter
+This will download any modules required for the app to work.
+Still in the console, enter:
 ```
 node index.js
 ```